axel-op/agnostic-serverless-functions-java/README.md

 ### Non-agnostic packaging and deployment

 While they can be entirely automated, the packaging and deployment steps differ between the cloud providers.
-A possible improvement is to script them so they can be triggered by a single command.
+A possible improvement is to script them so they can be triggered by a unique command.